1. Output Information

 Overview

-Table 1 shows the response rates for the WAS from Wave 1 to the latest round 7.
-Wave 6 of the WAS was only in the field for 21 months, because of moving WAS to financial years (rounds); this is detailed in Recent improvements later in this section.
+Table 1 shows the achieved sample size for the WAS from Wave 1 to the latest Round 8.
+Wave 6 of the WAS was only in the field for 21 months, because of the move of WAS to financial years (rounds).
 The number of households sampled for Wave 6 was therefore approximately 16,000.
+This was combined with the final 3 months of the preceding Wave 5 to produce an 18,000 household Round 6 file.

-The datasets for Waves 1 to 5 and rounds 5 to 7 have been released to consortium members as well as the UK Data Service (UKDS) under an End User Licence (EUL) and to the Approved Researcher Scheme managed by the ONS.
+The datasets for waves 1 to 5 and rounds 5 to 8 have been released to consortium members as well as the UK Data Service (UKDS) under an End User Licence (EUL) and to the Approved Researcher Scheme managed by the ONS.
 Given the need to maintain respondents' anonymity, certain variables have not been released to consortium members and the UKDS.
-To encourage the widest possible use of the data, including internationally, the latest EUL datasets were created and deposited with the UKDS in January 2022.
+To encourage the widest possible use of the data, including internationally, the latest EUL datasets were created and deposited with the UKDS in January 2025.

 Uses and users

-The results of the WAS are used by the DWP, HMRC, ONS and other government departments (including the Department for Business, Energy and Industrial Strategy (BEIS) and Department of Health (DH)) as well as academics.
+The results of the WAS are used by a range of users.
+These include other government departments such as the Department for Work and Pensions (DWP), His Majesty's Revenue and Customs (HMRC) and the Department of Health and Social Care (DHSC); the devolved administrations of Scotland and Wales, as well as elected national and local representatives (such as Members of Parliament (MPs) and local councillors).
+There is also interest in the results of WAS from academics, researchers, students, Think Tanks and the general public.
 The data provide a greater understanding of the levels and distribution of wealth in terms of pensions, property, financial and physical assets, and indebtedness.

 Strengths and limitations

-As wealth is highly skewed towards the top, the survey was designed to pick up the very wealthy.
-However, this means that the sample now contains some very wealthy outliers.
+A strength of WAS is that the survey is designed to pick up the very wealthy, where wealth is highly skewed towards the top of the distribution.
 All such cases are thoroughly checked and, as a result, they are included in the survey results.
-Given the skewed nature of wealth data and the effect that outliers can have, the Household total wealth in Great Britain statistical bulletin and the associated background datasets do not generally report mean values.
-Instead, they use the median values to report central tendency (this is not possible for physical wealth estimates because of how physical wealth data are collected).
+Given the skewed nature of wealth data and the effect that outliers can have, our Household total wealth in Great Britain statistical bulletin and the accompanying datasets do not generally report mean values.
+Instead, they use the median values to report central tendency.
+This is not possible for physical wealth estimates because of how physical wealth data are collected.

 Relevance